rachel-r-han/rachel-r-han.github.io/fieldwork-archive.md

 <p>
-How does physical space influence emotional relationships with historical figures and places?
+How does physical space influence emotional relationships with historical places?
 </p>

 <a href="/research-spatial-scale/">
-Explore →
+Explore Research →
 </a>